shish/microcrud/README.md

 implementing it badly a 10th time, I decided to put it into a self-contained library with the union of features.

+Currently this uses FFS-PHP's PDO, but it wouldn't be too hard to use vanilla PDO if anybody requested that feature.

 ```
 use \MicroCRUD\{Table, Column};